lifewatch/eva/Readme.md

 This is EVA tool for phase 2 and phase 3 as defined in the Marbefes guidelines.
 It contains RMarkdown scripts to:
 - determine the ecological value and the confidence score for an ecological componenent (EC)
 - merge all EC together in a final ecological valuation

+### EVA_demo
+A simplified run through the script with demo data.

+## Maintenance
+- dev: for development, can merge to test if new feature is ready.
+- test: for sharing and discussing with partners, can merge to main if all agree.
+- main: stable versions only!